alaffin12/stackedit/Caught by Stradh.md

 ##### Wachterhaus
 For the next step the players are invited to dinner at Wachterhaus by Lady Wachter herself.
 As they approach:
 > This house seems disgusted with itself.
 A slouching roof hangs heavy over furrowed gables, and moss-covered walls sag and bulge under the weight of the vegetation.
-As you study the house's sullen contenence you hear the ediface actually groan
+As you study the house's sullen countenance you hear the edifice actually groan
->

 ### Tsolenka Pass